Column template in Angular TreeGrid component

 Render other components in a column

-The column template has options to render a custom component in a tree grid column instead of a field value.
+The column template provides options to render a custom component in a TreeGrid column instead of a field value.

 Render ColorPicker component in a column

-The ColorPicker component of Syncfusion provides a user-friendly way to select colors from a pre-defined color palette or custom colors.
-It can be used in a variety of scenarios such as picking a theme color or changing the color of an element on a page.
+The ColorPicker component of Syncfusion® provides a user-friendly way to select colors from a pre-defined color palette or custom colors.
+It can be used in various scenarios such as picking a theme color or changing the color of an element on a page.

-In the following code, we rendered the ColorPicker component in the tree grid column by defining the template property.
+In the following code, the ColorPicker component is rendered in the TreeGrid column by defining the template property.

 <div>